nikhilesh2/Restaurant-API/README.md

 ## Future Work
 > Due to time constraints there were a few things I didn't get to implement that I have outlined below.
 1. Add reviews endpoint to restaurants and menu-items
-2. Add more exhaustive testing to all of the endpoints
+2. Add more exhaustive testing to all of the endpoints and "other" methods
 3. More extensive verifiers
 4. Optimize database using best dynamoDB practices